MAGPIE-SFU/saasi/README.md

 <img src="man/figures/README-rerun saasi with estimated parameters-1.png" width="100%" />

-The result is slightly different than using the true parameters.
+The result is slightly different what we obtain using the true parameters.

 ## Using saasi on general trees